-Ajcon Global's obsevations and view
+Ajcon Global's observations and view..

-- 1) Indian equities were buoyant today after fall in crude oil and industrial metal prices.
-Sentiments have improved after Ukraine President Volodymyr Zelenskyy talk suggested that Ukraine was no longer insisting on NATO membership which has led to this war with Russia.
-Today, value buying was seen across the board as markets were in oversold terrain.
-Russia's invasion of Ukraine with full scale military attack on its key cities has created havoc in capital markets across the globe.
-The war has directly impacted crude oil prices which has rattled investors sentiments across the globe.
-Apart from war between Russia and Ukraine, there are strong headwinds like high crude oil prices and fears of US Fed hiking interest rates, fears of liquidity tightening and hawkish stance of global central banks amidst spike in global inflation and strong FII selling.
-All eyes on the likely repercussions of the ongoing war on global economy.
-We believe investors should be very selective and can gradually enter in quality stocks on pessimism in staggered manner. - 2) It is advisable for investors to look out for stock specific opportunities considering growth outlook and management pedigree amidst the ongoing crisis.
+1) Indian equities were upbeat during the week led by fall in crude oil prices owing to talks of peace between Russia and Ukraine.
+However, there are headwinds like increase in COVID-19 cases in China, Hong Kong and hawkish stance of global central banks.

+- 2) It is advisable for investors to look out for stock specific opportunities considering growth outlook and management pedigree amidst the ongoing crisis.
 It would be advisable to avoid companies having exposure to Russia, Ukraine and Eastern European countries.
-Additionally, companies dependent on crude oil and crude oil derivatives will face significant margin pressure.
+Additionally, companies dependent on crude oil and crude oil derivatives are expected face some margin pressure.
 Supply chain disruptions would also pose a challenge for companies and hence investors need to careful in selection of stocks. - 3) Always remember, steep corrections and crash in a structural bull market will keep markets healthy.
 Structurally, Indian economy is poised to do well after major reforms like thrust on digital economy after demonetisation, implementation of GST, RERA, Insolvency and Bankruptcy Code, reforms in power, one of its kind Union Budget announced last year which focused on investment led spending to drive growth with impetus on Privatisation, thrust on Aatmanirbhar Bharat resulting into Production Linked Incentive (PLI) schemes for various sectors, reforms in Direct Taxes, thrust on renewables sector, Ethanol blending, scrapping policy etc. India today has emerged as a potential destination for investment. - 4) There is a strong line up of IPOs and focus would be on LIC IPO considering its scale.
-As per media reports, Finance Minister Nirmala Sitharaman's interview suggested that the FM may consider another look at the timing of Life Insurance Corporation of India IPO amidst Russia's invasion of Ukraine which has rattled financial markets.
+Earlier, as per media reports, Finance Minister Nirmala Sitharaman's interview had suggested that the FM may consider another look at the timing of Life Insurance Corporation of India IPO amidst Russia's invasion of Ukraine which had rattled financial markets.
 We suggest investors to be careful about the forthcoming IPOs and understand the fundamentals based on risk reward profile.
 No doubt, IPOs of sectors in limelight like E-Commerce, Insurance, companies engaged in Digital space, Speciality chemicals, Companies business model suited to new age, companies having business model which caters to the demands of Electric Vehicles would always gain maximum attention.
 However, investors need to be careful with expensive IPOs whose valuations are beyond logic.
-The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 5) Before the significant correction, the domestic sentiments were upbeat as in third wave of COVID-19 led by Omicron variant did not have a major impact on the economy.
-In addition, factors like good growth in merchandise exports, RBI's accommodative stance in its Monetary Policy, good GDP data, robust GST collections, PLI incentives in various sectors, strong vaccination drive, faster than expected economic recovery in Unlock phase, expectations of strong Q3FY22 earnings season, good Q2FY22 earnings season and management commentary, good economic activity witnessed in the festive season of Navratri, Diwali, Christmas, New Year and good spike in retail participation from Tier II and Tier III cities as people have become more financial literate in COVID-19 crisis.
+The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 5) Before the significant correction earlier led by war between Russia and Ukraine in Ukraine, the domestic sentiments were upbeat as third wave of COVID-19 led by Omicron variant did not have a major impact on the economy.
+In addition, factors like good growth in merchandise exports, RBI's accommodative stance in its Monetary Policy, good GDP data, robust GST collections, PLI incentives in various sectors, strong vaccination drive, faster than expected economic recovery in Unlock phase, strong Q3FY22 earnings season and management commentary and good spike in retail participation from Tier II and Tier III cities as people have become more financial literate in COVID-19 crisis.
 Domestically, positive factors like dovish stance of RBI in its Monetary policy, growth-oriented Union Budget presented by the Finance Minister (we believe the Budget is growth oriented with significant focus on capex.
-Emphasis is laid on Agriculture, MSMEs, Housing, Digital ecosystem, Defence, Electric Vehicles and Solar Power) and strong GST collections will support bulls.
-With Q3FY22 earnings season coming to an end, investors will now keenly track global cues like global inflation data (upcoming US and China inflation numbers) and crude oil price movement.
+Emphasis is laid on Agriculture, MSMEs, Housing, Digital ecosystem, Defence, Electric Vehicles and Solar Power) and strong GST collections will support bulls. - 6) Going ahead, we expect market to remain range bound with a positive bias.
+All eyes would be on key developments related to outcome of peace efforts between Ukraine and Russia.
+Investors will keenly watch out for COVID-19 numbers especially in countries like China, Hong Kong and South Korea.